Deep Learning World Virtual 2021

 Hadrien Van Lierde is speaking in the following session:

 Vaibhav Verdhan is a seasoned data science professional with rich experience spanning across geographies and domains.
 He is a published author with books on machine learning and deep learning.
-He is a hands-on technical expert and has led multiple engagements in Machine Learning and Artificial Intelligence.
 He is a leading industry expert, is a regular speaker at conferences and meet-ups and mentors students and professionals.
-Currently he resides in Ireland and is working as a Principal Data Scientist at Johnson and Johnson.
+Currently he is working as Analytics Lead in the capacity of a Director at AstraZeneca UK.

 Vaibhav Verdhan is speaking in the following session: